hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/README.md

 Refer to the [Crash Recovery Sequence](https://datatracker.ietf.org/doc/html/draft-belchior-satp-gateway-recovery) for more details.

 ### Application-to-Gateway API (API Type 1)
-We
+The gateway’s Business Layer Orchestrator (BLO) exposes an API with the following endpoints:

+#### API Endpoints
+- **Transact**
+  - Triggers a SATP transaction.

+- **GetStatus**
+  - Reads status information of a specific SATP session.

+- **GetAllSessions**
+  - Retrieves all session IDs known by the bridge.

 ### Gateway-to-Gateway API (API Type 2)
-This plugin uses OpenAPI to generate the API paths.
+This plugin in the Gateway-to-Gateway communication uses grpc.

-There are Client and Server Endpoints for each type of message detailed in the SATP protocol:
+There are Client and Server GRPC Endpoints for each type of message detailed in the SATP protocol:

+  - Stage 0:
+    - NewSessionRequest
+    - NewSessionResponse
+    - PreSATPTransferRequest
+    - PreSATPTransferResponse
-  - TransferInitializationV1Request
+  - Stage 1:
-  - TransferInitializationV1Response
+    - TransferProposalRequestMessage
-  - TransferCommenceV1Request
+    - TransferProposalReceiptMessage
-  - TransferCommenceV1Response
+    - TransferCommenceRequestMessage
-  - LockEvidenceV1Request
+    - TransferCommenceResponseMessage
-  - LockEvidenceV1Response
+  - Stage 2:
-  - CommitPreparationV1Request
+    - LockAssertionRequestMessage
-  - CommitPreparationV1Response
+    - LockAssertionReceiptMessage
-  - CommitFinalV1Request
+  - Stage 3:
-  - CommitFinalV1Response
+    - CommitPreparationRequestMessage
-  - TransferCompleteV1Request
+    - CommitReadyResponseMessage
-  - ClientV1Request
+    - CommitFinalAssertionRequestMessage
-### Crash Recovery Endpoints
-There are Client and Server gRPC Endpoints for the recovery and rollback messages:

-- **Recovery Messages:**
+    - CommitFinalAcknowledgementReceiptResponseMessage
-  - `RecoverV2Message`
+    - TransferCompleteRequestMessage

+There are also defined the endpoints for the crash recovery procedure (there is still missing the endpoint to receive the Rollback mesage):
-  - `RecoverV2SuccessMessage`
+  - RecoverV1Message
-  - `RecoverUpdateMessage`
+  - RecoverUpdateV1Message
-- **Rollback Messages:**
+  - RecoverUpdateAckV1Message
-  - `RollbackV2Message`
+  - RecoverSuccessV1Message
-  - `RollbackAckMessage`
+  - RollbackV1Message

 ## Use case
 Alice and Bob, in blockchains A and B, respectively, want to make a transfer of an asset from one to the other.
 Gateway A represents the gateway connected to Alice's blockchain.
 Gateway B represents the gateway connected to Bob's blockchain.
 Alice and Bob will run SATP, which will execute the transfer of the asset from blockchain A to blockchain B. The above endpoints will be called in sequence.
 Notice that the asset will first be locked on blockchain A and a proof is sent to the server-side.
 Afterward, the asset on the original blockchain is extinguished, followed by its regeneration on blockchain B.